russellromney/brain-plasma/README.md

 Parameters:

-* `path` - which path to use to start and/or connect to the plasma store
+* `path` - which path to use to connect to the plasma store
 * `namespace` - which namespace to use

 #### Attributes